North Macedonia Trip Cost: €30-150 or $34-172 a Day 2026

 | Skopje → Tetovo | ~45 km, ~50 min | from ~€3 (~206 MKD) |

-In Skopje, a single city-bus ticket on the red JSP double-deckers is just 35 MKD with a card / 50 MKD in cash from the driver - well under a euro (JSP price list).
-Taxis are cheap by European standards: around 60 MKD flagfall and ~35 MKD per kilometre (Numbeo), so most city rides come to a euro or two; use the meter or the Bolt app (there’s no Uber).
-The official airport taxi from Skopje (SKP) into the centre is a fixed €25 (airport price list).
+In Skopje, a single city-bus ticket on the red JSP double-deckers is just 35 MKD by card or app / 50 MKD for a paper single - well under a euro (JSP price list).
+Taxis run on a fuel-linked tariff the city set in 2022: 50 MKD start + 30 MKD/km at today’s petrol price (it climbs to 60/35 only once petrol tops 120 MKD/litre, though some drivers quote that tier regardless, so it’s worth watching the meter).
+Most in-town rides still come to a euro or two; use the meter or the Bolt app (there’s no Uber).
+Your first spend of the trip is usually the official airport taxi from Skopje (SKP) into the centre, a fixed €25, about $29 or £21 (airport price list) - the single most expensive ride you’re likely to take all week.

 Renting a car opens up the lakes, mountains and national parks that buses reach awkwardly.
-Economy hire runs roughly €10-25 a day, swinging from about €12 in winter to €40+ at the July peak (DiscoverCars).
-Petrol is around €1.30-1.40 a litre (Numbeo’s ~82.6 MKD/L), with prices regulated nationally.
+Economy hire runs roughly €10-25 a day, swinging from about €12 in winter to €40+ at the July peak (DiscoverCars Skopje rates (link in sources)).
+Petrol is set nationally by the energy regulator - 91.00 MKD/litre (about €1.48) as checked - so unlike everything else here, fuel costs the same in Skopje, Ohrid or Bitola.
 See our renting a car in North Macedonia guide for deposits and the practicalities.

 Attractions and tours